Bulat-Ziganshin/FastECC/NTT.md

 Now the best possible performance of Reed-Solomon encoding is 600 MB/s on i7-4770 using ALL cores.
-It can be reached with 2^20 source blocks and 2^20 ECC blocks, each 4 KB large, i.e. encoding 2 GB of source data into 2 GB of ECC data, that is processed in 7 seconds.
+It can be reached with 2^20 source blocks and 2^20 ECC blocks, each 4 KB large, i.e. encoding 2 GB of source data into 2 GB of ECC data, that is finished in 7 seconds.

 With current implementation, maximum performance is reached only when all of the following conditions are met:
 - Block size >= 4 KB.
 Smaller block sizes means more cache misses, it can be avoided only by careful prefetching.